Pyrad/pyradnotes/source/Vim/vim_install.md

-6. After build complete, `gvim.exe` will be created in current folder
+6. After build complete, `gvim.exe` will be created in current `src` folder

 7. Remember to set environment variables,